jazad136/react-udemy-samplefuncsclasses/README.md

 <br>(for the seasons project from the course)

 - The Pics project.
-<br>This is located in the "pics" directory
+<br>This is located in the "pics-app" directory
 <br>(for the pics project from the course)

+- The Videos project.
+<br>This is located in the "videos-app" directory
+<br>(for the videos project from the course)

 ## Snapshots